 Nike China’s revenue surged 21 percent in 2018 to $5.13 billion, which accounts for 14 percent of Nike’s total global sales.
 In 2019, sales of Greater China increased at a rate more than double the company’s growth.
 Sales were up 20.9% in 2019, from $5.13 billion to $6.21 billion.

-According to China Daily, a top executive at Nike has stated that Nike will continue to expand operations in China, which is a growing consumer market for many US companies.
+According to China Daily, a top executive at Nike has stated that Nike will continue to expand operations in the country, which is a growing consumer market for many US companies.

 Channel Strategy of Nike in China: Digitalization